articleIcon-icon

 Effective July 1, 2017, the income tax rate in Illinois is 4.95%.
 Illinois' flat income tax system means everyone pays the same rate, regardless of income level.
 The state also has some of the highest sales and property taxes in the country.

-Paydays and pay periods
+Illinois paydays and pay periods regulations

 In Illinois, employees must be paid at least semi-monthly.
 Additionally, there are monthly payday requirements for executive, administrative, and professional personnel.

-Final paychecks
+Final paychecks in Illinois

-All final compensation, including bonus payments, vacation pay, wages, and commissions must be paid on your next regularly scheduled payday.
+All final compensation, including bonus payments, vacation pay, wages, and commissions, must be paid on your next regularly scheduled payday.

 In 2025, employers with 15 or more employees in Illinois must include pay ranges in job postings.
 This requirement is part of an amendment to the Illinois Equal Pay Act (Public Act 103-0539).

-As part of the Public Act 103-0953, employers in Illinois are required to keep a copy of an employee’s pay stub for a period of three years from the data of payment.
+As part of the Public Act 103-0953, employers in Illinois are required to keep a copy of an employee’s pay stub for a period of three years from the date of payment.
 Companies are mandated to keep this record regardless of whether or not the employee is still working with them.
-Pay stubs must include details of hours worked, pay rates, overtime pay, and deduction from wages.
+Pay stubs must include details of hours worked, pay rates, overtime pay, and deductions from wages.

-Workers’ compensation insurance
+Illinois workers’ compensation insurance requirements

 Illinois employers must provide workers' compensation insurance for almost every employee (exemptions apply) to give them financial assistance in the event of work-related injuries or occupational diseases.